jdieramon/BlueberryProject/nbs.md

  <br>

- Please, if you use any of those resources condiser to cite :
+ If you use any of those resources for your research, please cite:

  Die JV, Roman B, Qi X, Rowland LJ (2018) **Genome-scale examination of NBS-encoding genes in blueberry**.
 Scientific Reports, doi: 10.1038/s41598-018-21738-7